Smart glass: Micro-blinds

 Micro-blinds control the amount of light passing through in response to applied voltage.
 The micro-blinds are composed of rolled thin metal blinds on glass.
 They are very small and thus practically invisible to the eye.
 The metal layer is deposited by magnetron sputtering and patterned by laser or lithography process.
-The glass substrate includes a thin layer of a transparent conducting oxide (TCO) layer.
+The glass substrate includes a thin layer of a transparent conducting oxide (TCO).
 A thin insulator is deposited between the rolled metal layer and the TCO layer for electrical disconnection.
 With no applied voltage, the micro-blinds are rolled and let light pass through.
 When there is a potential difference between the rolled metal layer and the transparent conductive layer, the electric field formed between the two electrodes causes the rolled micro-blinds to stretch out and thus block light.
 The micro-blinds have several advantages including switching speed (milliseconds), UV durability, customized appearance and transmission.
 The technology of micro-blinds was developed at the National Research Council (Canada).

-Thermochromic Smart Glass
+Thermochromic smart glass

-Phase-changing Polymer (PCP)
+Phase-changing polymer (PCP)

 Phase-changing polymer (PCP) shows reversible phase transition between amorphous and semicrystalline states.
 This change of phase is dominated by temperature change in thermochromic smart glass application, making it completely automatic at no electricity cost.
 The structure of PCP often consists of two major components: a phase-changing component polymer (let's call it P1) crosslinked with another polymer (P2) which is strongly phase-separated from the former due to different hydrophilicity.
 Therefore, P1 and P2 are able to form micron-level phase separation after curing.
 When the temperature is below the phase-transition temperature (Tp) of P1, P1 is semi-crystalline and its refractive index matches with that of P2, thus making the whole structure transparent to visible light.
 When the temperature goes above Tp, P1 melts and transitions into amorphous phase which exhibits a large refractive index mismatch with P2, resulting in an opaque appearance.
 By smartly selecting the material for P1, a reversed effect of transmittance switch can be observed.
 For example, if at below Tp the refractive index of the semi-crystalline P1 dismatches that of P2, the film then is opaque; if the amorphous P1 matches P2 with respect to refractive index at above Tp, then the film is transparent at the elevated temperature.
 One signature application would be that, PCP be coated on the glass window of a warehouse where PCP becomes opaque during hot days to block excessive radiation and cools the room down, thus saving energy from running an air conditioner.